TC exam guidance

 5. Get answers to your last-minute questions

-6. Get help with pre-exam stress
+6. Get help with pre-assessment stress

-What happens on exam day
+What happens on assessment day

 Get your ID ready